AppiChudilko/AppiChudilko/README.md

 ### About me

-- 🗽 Lives in New York · From Moscow, Russia
+- 🗽 Living in New York · From Moscow, Russia
-- 🏖 Travel places: France, Germany, Monaco, United Arabic Emirates, Turkey, Mexico
+- 🏖 Travelled to: France, Germany, Monaco, United Arabic Emirates, Turkey, Mexico
-- 🔭 I’m currently working on myself
+- 🔭 Self-employed at the moment
-- 🎉 Hobby: dev, marketing, design, astrophysics, science
+- 🎉 Hobbies: dev, marketing, design, astrophysics, science
 - 💖 Fun fact: Art spaces, Astrophysics, Star Wars, Linkin Park, JDM, Photography, Starbucks, Anime, Manya, Meerkats

 [United Of Web is a UI/UX design and branding